-Over the last few decades, breeders have been hard at work, dedicating their lives to growing the greatest strains of marijuana we ever knew.
+Over the last few decades, breeders have been hard at work, dedicating their lives to growing the greatest strains of cannabis we ever knew.
 But what came before all of this breeding?
 What was cannabis like before we intruded on natural genetics?
-This article is all about landraces, the original strains of marijuana.
+This article is all about landraces, the original strains of cannabis.

 The cannabis that ends up in the bowls and pipes of the modern-day smoker has a much longer genetic history than we usually give it credit for.
 Most of the weed that we smoke today is a hybridized strain that must have started somewhere.
 The topic of today’s conversation is – where is that mysterious “somewhere”?

 A lot of people talk about the common ancestor of human beings, that we must have multiplied and multiplied from a single origin.
 The same is theorized – or actually known – about cannabis.
 The strains we smoke today are the result of many breeding programs.
 But they all had the same origin – landraces.

 When we talk about landraces, we are talking about what weed was before we started breeding, mixing genetics, isolating phenotypes and trying to reproduce them.
 Landraces are the original feral strains of cannabis that nature selected from which we acquired all the wonderful strains we know today.

 There are records all over the place that date cannabis back to the Vikings, the Scythians, the Romans and the Greeks.
 But it is highly likely that weed arrived in these places after humans had already begun travelling.
 Scientists and historians on the most part believe that cannabis actually originated in Central Asia.

 The cannabis that grew in Afghanistan, Pakistan and China thousands of years go unlikely resembles what we have come to know as pot.
 “Back in those days”, cannabis grew just like a weed.